function61/varasto/docs/install/linux-docker.md

 After Varasto is started
 ------------------------

-Now you can navigate your browser to `https://localhost/` and **hit "Help" from the menu to reach the getting started wizard** which will help you set up everything.
+Now you can navigate your browser to [https://localhost/](https://localhost/).
 (You'll have to approve the "insecure certificate" warning.)